blockchainer01/PoTREPSs/Application3/Hardware/README.md

 3. If secondary control is not activated, i.e., when it is at the droop control phase, each DSP generates the control signal $u­_{p,i}$ using the local measurement, and turn to step 8.
 4. If secondary control is activated, each DSP communicates with Ethereum through the **RS-485** serial port, and sends $y­_{p,i}$ to Ethereum on all seven nodes in SRL.
 Ethereum further communicates with the SCL and sends their received sequence $[y­_{p,1}, y­_{p,2}, \cdots, y­_{p,N}]$ to it.
 5. Since attacks, the measurement sequences arrived at SCL are not the same.
 So SCL executes MRP, and uses the trustworthy result to calculate control signals $u=[u_{c,1}, u_{c,2}, \cdots, u_{c,N}]$ for all DGUs by the secondary control law.
 6. SCL also communicates with Ethereum and sends back these control signals to Ethereum on all nodes in SRL.
-Ethereum further sends the received signal uc,iu_{c,i} to the corresponding DSP of DGU ii through the **RS-485** serial port.
+Ethereum further sends the received signal $u_{c,i}$ to the corresponding DSP of DGU ii through the **RS-485** serial port.
 7. Since attacks, the control signals arrived at DSP are not the same.
 So DSP executes MRP, and obtains the trustworthy $u_{p,i}$.
 8. After obtaining the control signal, DSP sends it to IGBT in the DGU.
 Then return to step 2.